awslabs/amazon-documentdb-tools/migration/data-differ/README.md

 Under the hood this uses the [MongoDB `$sample` operator](https://www.mongodb.com/docs/manual/reference/operator/aggregation/sample/)
 You should read the documentation on how that behaves on your version of MongoDB when the percentage to sample is >= 5% before picking a percentage to sample.

+The default timeout for retriving a sample of documents is `500ms`, if this is not long enough you can adjust it with the `--sampling_timeout_ms` argument.
+For example `--sample_timeout_ms 600` would increase the timeout to `600ms`.